JordanMoats/AudioClassificationModel/README.md

 jupyter notebook
 ```

-4. Run all cells up to the "Testing the Models" section
+4. Run all cells up to the "Model Training" section

 5. Run the final model training cells (the last model in the notebook):
 ```python